rakudo/rakudo/docs/archive/constants-type-constraints-proposal-2018-02-10.md

 ## Behaviour with `@`-, `%`-, and `&`-sigiled constants

+Some cases don't have a clear and obvious meaning, as `constant @foo .=new: 1, 2, 3` makes a `List`, yet `my Numeric constant @foo .=new: 1, 2, 3` would have to make an `Array`, because `List` cannot be parametarized.

-Some cases don't have a clear and obvious meaning, so for them, I propose throwing a `X::ParametricConstant` exception, defined something like:
+So for them, I propose throwing a `X::ParametricConstant` exception, defined something like:

 ```perl6
 my class X::ParametricConstant is Exception {